MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

     1. Select **Review + Create**.

-1. From the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps, and ensure that validation has passed.

 1. Select **Create** to create the web app by using your specified configuration.
 Wait for the creation task to complete before you move forward with this lab.

 #### Task 5: Configure the web app

-1. In the Azure portal's navigation pane, select **Resource groups**.
+1. In the Azure portal menu pane, select **Resource groups**.

 1. From the **Resource groups** blade, select the **ManagedPlatform** resource group that you created earlier in this lab.